jamesvdinh/deepast/scrollprize.org/docs/26_grandprize.md

 ## What does the scroll say?

-To date, our efforts have managed to unroll and read about 5% of the first scroll.
+To date, our efforts have managed to unwrap and read about 5% of the first scroll.
 Our eminent team of papyrologists has been hard at work and has achieved a preliminary transcription of all the revealed columns.
 We now know that this scroll is not a duplicate of an existing work; it contains never-before-seen text from antiquity.
 The papyrology team are preparing to deliver a comprehensive study as soon as they can.
 You all gave them a lot of work to do!
 Initial readings already provide glimpses into this philosophical text.
 From our scholars:

 <div className="ml-8 mb-4">The general subject of the text is pleasure, which, properly understood, is the highest good in Epicurean philosophy.
 In these two snippets from two consecutive columns of the scroll, the author is concerned with whether and how the availability of goods, such as food, can affect the pleasure which they provide.</div>